petebachant/petebachant.github.io/_posts/2014-01-10-mini-project-hitch-receiver-bike-rack-stand.markdown

 comments: true
 date: 2014-01-10 05:38:23+00:00
 layout: post
-slug: mini-project-hitch-receiver-bike-rack-stand
 title: 'Mini-project: Hitch receiver bike rack stand'
-categories:
+tags:
-- Design
+- design
-- Engineering
+- engineering
-- Projects
+- projects
 ---

 Living in a studio apartment, storage space can be hard to come by.
 To have a place to store both my bike and hitch receiver bike rack, I designed and built a rolling stand that holds the rack upright, also serving as a nice work stand.